mstaczek/DL-project1-CNN-CIFAR-10/README.md

 Script `tests_script.py` can be run from terminal to train a model of a given architecture with a given set of hyperparameters and upload the results to [neptune.ai](https://neptune.ai/).
 It has a parameter to repeat the training multiple times and also allows for trying different augmentation methods.

+Folder `mixup_scripts` contains scripts for training models with mixup augmentation as they required a few changes in the training loop.

 ## Other files

 `ensembles*` files are related to creating ensembles and evaluating their accuracy.